Beer in Africa: Ethiopia

-Beer has been widely consumed in Ethiopia for a while and as a result the country enjoys a variety of beer brands.
-Historically the most popular of these brands is St. George Beer (named after the country's patron saint) which is the country's oldest brewery, established in 1922.
-More recently the introduction of foreign beer brands like Heineken has created a lot of competition in the market, increasing investment in the farming sector.
-This influx of capital has led to the country to being more self-sufficient in such area as malt production.
-Many traditional Ethiopian brands including Meta, Harar, and Bedele were acquired by Heineken's parent company and re-branded.
+Beer has been widely consumed in Ethiopia for a while, and as a result, the country enjoys a variety of beer brands.
+The most popular of these brands is St. George Beer (named after the country's patron saint), the country's oldest brewery, established in 1922.
+More recently, introducing foreign beer brands like Heineken has created a lot of competition in the market, increasing investment in the farming sector.
+This influx of capital has led the country to be more self-sufficient in such areas as malt production.
+Heineken's parent company acquired and rebranded many traditional Ethiopian brands including Meta, Harar, and Bedele.

 Some of the best Ethiopian brands include: